trebeljahr/trebeljahr.com/_booknotes/the-art-of-learning.md

 > After making an error, it is so easy to cling to the emotional comfort zone of what was, but there is also the unsettling sense that things have changed for the worse.
 The clear thinker is suddenly at war with himself and flow is lost.

-Errors on their own are usually not so bad, but the downward spiral resulting from the disruption in focus is.
+Errors on their are usually not so bad, but the downward spiral resulting from the disruption in focus is.
 There is a powerful anecdotal story in the book of a woman who steps in front of the traffic in New York, which is her first mistake, she narrowly avoids getting hit by a bicycle by some kind of miracle but then turns over to the bicycle driver and curses at him, that is she becomes emotional and loses the chance to use this signal from the real world, of her mistake, as a wake up call.
 That is her second mistake.
 That she leaned into her feelings instead of updating her picture of reality, of resetting and getting back to safety and so she gets hit by a car a second later.
 That's exactly what happens to competitors in games such as chess as well.
 The mistake is usually not the problem at this level of performance it is the disruption to the psyche it causes, it leads directly out of the Soft Zone.

 ### Chapter 7 - Changing Voice